Floorp-Projects/Floorp/docs/contributing/pocket-guide-shipping-firefox.rst

 .. _mercurial:

-**Mercurial** - A source-code management tool which allows users to keep track of changes to the source code locally and share their changes with others
+**Mercurial** - A source-code management tool (just like git) which allows users to keep track of changes to the source code locally and share their changes with others.
+It is also called hg.

 .. _merge: